 Q: WHERE WOULD I MEET WITH MY COACH?

 In order to make coaching as convenient as possible for you, we offer several options.
-Coaching services can be conducted in person in NYC or other locations based on what our affiliate coaches may offer, via video calls using Zoom/Skype or via phone.
+Coaching services can be conducted in person in NYC/Denver or other locations based on what our affiliate coaches may offer, as well as virtually via video calls or phone.

 Q: HOW LONG ARE THE SESSIONS?